 I was paid by Nutricia for my time to write this blog post, however, my opinions are my own.

-The ketogenic diet for epilepsy should be done under medical supervision.
+The medical ketogenic diet for epilepsy and the modified Atkins diet should be used under medical supervision.

-Please note that this is one individual’s report of her experience with the ketogenic diet and may not be the experience of others.
+Please note that this is one individual’s report of her experience with the modified Atkins diet and may not be the experience of others.
 Individual results will vary.
 Please discuss the potential benefits of the ketogenic diet with your healthcare provider.

 To learn more about the medical ketogenic diet for the management of intractable epilepsy, visit www.ketogenicdietforepilepsy.com.

-Interested in sharing you or your child’s ketogenic diet story?
+Interested in sharing you or your child’s medical ketogenic diet story?
 Email us at MyKetoCal@nutricia.com.